 - I-94 printout*

-- Documentary Evidence of Funding (i.e. bank statement, letter from sponsor)
+- Evidence of Funding (i.e. bank statement, letter from sponsor)

-- Evidence of full-time enrollment at the University (transcripts and Reduced Course Load forms)
+Evidence of full-time enrollment at the University (unofficial transcript and/or Reduced Course Load forms)

 Whenever you re-enter the U.S. from abroad, you will get a new I-94 number.
 It is important to print out your I-94 record every time you re-enter the U.S. If you cannot find your I-94 or if you notice an error on your I-94, please contact firstname.lastname@example.org as soon as possible so that the ISSS Office can assist you in working with the Customs and Border Protection (CBP) to access or correct your I-94 record.
 For information on how to access your electronic I-94 record, please click on the "I-94 Printout Instructions" on the right-hand side of this webpage.